Sayfan-AI/ai-six/README.md

 There may be implementations in other languages too, in the near future.

+See this [link](https://deepwiki.com/Sayfan-AI/ai-six) for a super-deep dive into the project.

 # LLM Access

 Obviously, it delegates all the heavy lifting to an LLM provider.
 At the moment it is OpenAI.